ls1-sys-prog-course-archive-SoSe22/task8-container/README.md

 ```

 Additionally this task requires unprivileged username spaces to be enabled.
-This may not be enabled in all Linux distribution by default.
+This may not be enabled in all Linux distributions by default.
 One can enable it using
 [this guide](https://github.com/nix-community/nix-user-chroot#check-if-your-kernel-supports-user-namespaces-for-unprivileged-users).

 # The task

-Your task is to write a sandbox tool that can take the above build directory of
+Your task is to write a `nix-build-shell` that takes the above build directory of
-a failed build.
-It accepts as the first argument the build directory followed by
+a failed build as the first argument of the build directory followed by
 the commands with its argument that should be run in the build sandbox.
 The
-sandbox should be as close as possible to the sandbox environment that nix
+sandbox should be as close as possible to the sandbox environment that Nix
 spawns.
 What this environment looks like will be explained in the rest of this
 document.
-Nix makes heavy user of namespaces which includes:
+Nix relies on the use of Linux namespaces which includes:

 - User namespaces
 - Mount namespaces